Infection Prevention and Control

 Immunisation

-While parents may choose not to have their children immunised against any or all of these illnesses, ECCs are required by law to hold a register which clearly identifies the immunisation status of all the children.
-This is to help protect children in the event of a disease outbreak in the ECC.
+While parents may choose not to have their children immunised against any or all of these illnesses, ELS are required by law to hold a register which clearly identifies the immunisation status of all the children.
+This is to help protect children in the event of a disease outbreak in the ELS.
 Health Protection Officers and the Medical Officer of Health must be able to access the immunisation register at any time.

 Links to registers: